680000A 1968: HAPSHASH

 Note: Originally the music was composed for the movie 'Lucifer Rising'.

-Of My Demon Brother' also includes overdubbed Stones-footage from Hyde
+(Invocation Of My Demon Brother also includes some film-footage

 - interview with MJ (about Performance-movie)

-- interview with MJ (in London, at Performance-set)
+- interview with MJ (in London, on Performance-set)

 Sound engineer: Andy Johns.